 My child is doing well with many of his ABA programs, even the ones that focus on the development of play skills.
 Unfortunately, he doesn’t play with most of the toys that we give him, and he has worked for the same five things since our program began a year ago (marshmallow peeps, Thomas trains, tickles, Wiggles songs, and raisins).
 What can I do to expand his interests and maybe even get those interests to function as motivators when teaching new skills?

 Answered by Tanya Baynham, MS, BCBA

 Program Director, Kansas City Autism Training Center

-A second way to expand interests is to think about why your child engages in those restricted interests.
-If he likes Thomas because of the happy face, put Thomas stickers on a ringstacker.
+A second way to expand interests is to think about why your child might engage in those restricted interests.
+If he likes Thomas because of the happy face, put Thomas stickers on a ring stacker.
 If he likes Thomas because of the wheels, present other vehicles with wheels.
-If your child likes peeps because they blow up in the microwave, put Mentos in a cola bottle or use baking soda to make a volcano.
-If he likes peeps because they are squishy, use marshmallows in art projects or in a match-by-feel game.
+If your child likes Peeps because they blow up in the microwave, put Mentos in a cola bottle or use baking soda to make a volcano.
+If he likes Peeps because they are squishy, use marshmallows in art projects or in a match-by-feel game.

 - Prioritize toy rotation.
 Depending upon the number and diversity of toys with which your child engages, you may rotate toys on an hourly, daily, weekly, or monthly basis.
-Removing a high preference commonly used toy from the rotation can result in increased approach and engagement with other toys;
+Removing a high preference, commonly used toy from the rotation can result in increased approach and engagement with other toys.

 Ala’i-Rosales, S., Zeug, N. M., & Baynham, T. (2008).
 The development of interests in children with autism: A method to establish baselines for analyses and evaluation.
 Behavioral Development Bulletin, 14, 3-16.